 You focus on real people: real candidates, real hiring managers, real recruiters.
 You explore their individual experiences and problems with empathy.
 You seek and listen to their feedback.
 You always keep the end-user in mind.

-You bring together collaborators with different backgrounds and viewpoints: new hires and declined candidates, recruiters and hiring managers, senior managers and coordinators.
+You bring together collaborators with different backgrounds and viewpoints: new hires and declined candidates, recruiters and hiring managers, senior managers, and coordinators.
 Diversity fosters new insights, ideas, and innovations.
-It also make the process fun.
+It also makes the process fun.